leobellap/2024-US-presidential-election-research/README.md

 - cuML: to reduce dimensions and cluster embeddings with the power of GPU
 - seaborn: to visualise data distribution
 - BERTopic: to extract topics from the data

-## CI-CD with GitHub Actions :package:

-- Linting with Ruff on Push
-- Updating the web version of the research notebook on Push